aeberdinelli/express-php/README.md

 If you wish to use this framework, please keep in mind that it's in early development.
 (PRs welcome)

 ## Install
-To use express-php, just clone this repo and start developing!
+To use express-php, just clone this repo and start developing! **Composer coming soon**.

 ## Routes
 Routes are handled using a Router instance, for example: